 One of the things I always try to do when I travel is to save money whenever I can.

 In short, the public courtyards and gardens that are close to Prague Castle are free to visit, but you will have to purchase a ticket to visit many of the sites within Prague Castle.
-In addition, Golden Lane is free to access after closing time, but you won’t be able to access the houses.
+Also, Golden Lane is free to access after closing time, but you won’t be able to access the houses.

 After debating if I should take the free route or not with Prague Castle, I decided to purchase the Prague Castle – Circuit B ticket which includes St. Vitus Cathedral, Old Royal Palace, St. George’s Basilica, and Golden Lane with Daliborka Tower.